nelsonfigueroa/nelson.cloud/content/posts/2024-03-23-kubernetes-get-vs-list.md

 Works as expected!

-Now lets try getting the `credentials` secret we created earlier just to double check.
+Now let's try getting the `credentials` secret we created earlier just to double check.
 We should get the same results as above.

 ```shell
 $ kubectl auth can-i get secrets/credentials --as=system:serviceaccount:example:service-account-1 -n example